-Leptomeningeal Metastases (LM), sometimes referred to as leptomeningeal disease, neoplastic meningitis, or meningeal carcinomatosis, is a rare but serious condition that happens when cancer cells spread to the membranes surrounding the brain and spinal cord.
-LM is most commonly found in patients with melanoma, breast, lung, or gastrointestinal cancer.
-Unfortunately, there are no FDA approved treatments specifically for LM.
+Leptomeningeal Metastases (LM) is sometimes referred to as leptomeningeal cancer, leptomeningeal disease, neoplastic meningitis, or meningeal carcinomatosis.
+This rare but serious condition happens when cancer cells spread to the membranes surrounding the brain and spinal cord.
+Leptomeningeal Metastases is most commonly found in patients with melanoma, breast, lung, or gastrointestinal cancer.
+Unfortunately, there are no FDA approved treatments specifically for Leptomeningeal Metastases.

-Plus Therapeutics is developing a new targeted radiation therapy, Rhenium (186Re) Obisbemeda, for central nervous system cancers such as LM.
-In the U.S. ReSPECT-LM clinical trial, doctors will give LM patients a single dose of Rhenium (186Re) Obisbemeda through a small catheter placed under the patient’s scalp.
+Plus Therapeutics is developing a new targeted radiation therapy, Rhenium (186Re) Obisbemeda, for central nervous system cancers such as Leptomeningeal Metastases.
+In the U.S. ReSPECT-LM clinical trial, doctors will give Leptomeningeal Metastases patients a single dose of Rhenium (186Re) Obisbemeda through a small catheter placed under the patient’s scalp.
 This drug will be administered in less than 5 minutes in a hospital setting and the patient will go home the same day.

 The ReSPECT-LM clinical trial is funded, in part, by a $17.6 million grant from the Cancer Prevention & Research Institute of Texas, the second largest public funding source for cancer research in the world.

 When speaking with your physician, please have the national trial reference number available.